fortanix/integrations-examples/dsma-android-example/README.md

 ```bash
 git clone https://github.com/fortanix/integrations-examples.git
 ```
-2. Import the project into your Android Studio IDE.
+2. Open the project into your Android Studio IDE.
 Go to "File" -> "Open" and select the project's root directory(dsma-android-example).

 ## To run